 From left, Professor Antonio Terracciano, Professor Angelina Sutin and Assistant Professor Martina Luchetti from the Florida State University College of Medicine.
 Their research showed an association between a sense of purpose in life and more vivid, coherent and accessible memories, qualities that are part of what's known as phenomenology.
 Their work was published in the journal Memory.
 (Bruce Palmer/FSU Photography Services)Add an improved memory to the list of the many benefits that accompany having a sense of purpose in life.

-Amy L. Ai, Ph.D., a Faculty Affiliate of the Institute for Successful Longevity, has been named a Fellow of the American Academy of Social Work and Social Welfare.
+Jing Wang, Ph.D., dean of Florida State University’s College of Nursing and a Faculty Affiliate of the Institute for Successful Longevity, has been named a 2021 Emerging Leaders in Health and Medicine Scholar by the National Academy of Medicine (NAM).

 You are invited to hear Aaron Wilber, Ph.D., speak on “Findings in mouse models suggest Alzheimer’s disease may change brain function during sleep leading to memory loss and impairments in navigating our surroundings.”

 Neil Charness, Ph.D., Director of the Institute for Successful Longevity, will represent North America at an international conference on digital equity for people of all ages, part of a celebration on October 1 of the UN International Day of the Older Person.

 The conference is sponsored by the International Association of Gerontology and Geriatrics and will be conducted online via Zoom.

 Transportation-disadvantaged individuals have vital mobility needs.
 For some, getting to a medical appointment, employment, school or other life-sustaining services can be a daunting barrier due to a disability, age or income.
 There are many challenges to providing and accessing reliable transportation — a problem engineering researchers look to mitigate with a new platform.